 Population-based studies that have tracked thyroid function in elderly subjects have reported differing results regarding risks of cardiovascular disease.
-A study that examined community-dwelling subjects aged 70-79 years enrolled in the Health, Aging, and Body Composition study found that subclinical hypothyroidism was associated with an increased incidence of congestive heart failure.[121]
-A study that examined subjects aged 65 years and older enrolled in the Cardiovascular Health study found that subclinical subclinical hypothyroidism was not associated with an increased incidence of coronary artery disease, cerebrovascular disease, cardiovascular mortality, or all-cause mortality.[122]
-Analysis of subgroup data tracked over the course of 12 years and echocardiographic parameters tracked over the course of 5 years demonstrated that subjects with TSH levels ≥10.0 mIU/L had a higher incidence of heart failure events, a greater increase in left ventricular mass, and appreciable changes in measurements reflecting changes in diastolic function compared to euthyroid subjects.[123]
-Two meta-analyses that analyzed data from a range of prospective cohort studies incorporating measurements of thyroid function identified a modest increase in the risk of coronary artery disease and associated mortality in subjects determined to have evidence of subclinical hypothyroidism.[124, 125] More recent analyses of subgroups tracked in cohort studies have reported that persistent subclinical hypothyroidism does not appear to be associated with an increased risk of all-cause mortality, cardiovascular mortality, coronary artery disease, myocardial infarction, or congestive heart failure.[126-128] An analysis of NHANES III data has identified increased mortality in subjects diagnosed with concurrent subclinical hypothyroidism and congestive heart failure.[129]
+A study that examined community-dwelling subjects aged 70-79 years enrolled in the Health, Aging, and Body Composition study found that subclinical hypothyroidism was associated with an increased incidence of congestive heart failure.[128]
+A study that examined subjects aged 65 years and older enrolled in the Cardiovascular Health study found that subclinical hypothyroidism was not associated with an increased incidence of coronary artery disease, cerebrovascular disease, cardiovascular mortality, or all-cause mortality.[129]
+Analysis of subgroup data tracked over the course of 12 years and echocardiographic parameters tracked over the course of 5 years demonstrated that subjects with TSH levels >10.0 mIU/L had a higher incidence of heart failure events, a greater increase in left ventricular mass, and appreciable changes in measurements reflecting changes in diastolic function compared to euthyroid subjects.[130]
+Two meta-analyses that analyzed data from a range of prospective cohort studies incorporating measurements of thyroid function identified a modest increase in the risk of coronary artery disease and associated mortality in subjects determined to have evidence of subclinical hypothyroidism.[131, 132] More recent analyses of subgroups tracked in cohort studies have reported that persistent subclinical hypothyroidism does not appear to be associated with an increased risk of all-cause mortality, cardiovascular mortality, coronary artery disease, myocardial infarction, or congestive heart failure.[133-135] An analysis of NHANES III data has identified increased mortality in subjects diagnosed with concurrent subclinical hypothyroidism and congestive heart failure, and a retrospective cohort study from Israel involving 17,440 patients with subclinical thyroid disease showed that TSH levels > 6.35 mIU/L were associated with increased mortality.[136, 137]

 The impact of treating mild hypothyroidism has been studied in a number of small clinical trials.
-In a prospective controlled study of patients with mild hypothyroidism treated with thyroxine, 57% of subjects reported improvement in symptoms with normalization of TSH levels.[130]
-Similar studies that have confirmed this finding have also documented significant changes in LDL levels, and improvement in memory skills, somatic complaints, and obsessionality in subjects treated with full replacement doses of thyroxine.[131-133] A study that specifically addressed the issue of treatment in older patients reported significant improvement in composite memory skills in subjects with mild hypothyroidism aged 55 and older.[134]
-A study that tracked cognitive function in subjects with subclinical hypothyroidism aged 65 years and older treated with thyroxine at doses targeted to normalize TSH levels reported no significant change in any measures of mental status or cognitive performance after 6 months or 12 months of treatment.[135]
+In a prospective controlled study of patients with mild hypothyroidism treated with thyroxine, 57% of subjects reported improvement in symptoms with normalization of TSH levels.[138]
+Similar studies that have confirmed this finding have also documented significant changes in LDL levels, and improvement in memory skills, somatic complaints, and obsessionality in subjects treated with full replacement doses of thyroxine.[139-141] A study that specifically addressed the issue of treatment in older patients reported significant improvement in composite memory skills in subjects with mild hypothyroidism aged 55 and older.[142]
+A study that tracked cognitive function in subjects with subclinical hypothyroidism aged 65 years and older treated with thyroxine at doses targeted to normalize TSH levels reported no significant change in any measures of mental status or cognitive performance after 6 months or 12 months of treatment.[143]
 However, the mean serum TSH with treatment was 3.7 mIU/L and 15% of the subjects still had subclinical hypothyroidism after 1 year of thyroxine treatment.

-Partial or complete reversibility of hypercholesterolemia has been shown to accompany thyroxine treatment of mild hypothyroidism in the majority of small interventional trials addressing this issue.
-[136] Lowering of lipoprotein a levels has been shown in some, but not all studies.[137]
+Partial or complete reversibility of hypercholesterolemia has been shown to accompany thyroxine treatment of mild hypothyroidism in the majority of small interventional trials addressing this issue.[144]
+Lowering of lipoprotein a levels has been shown in some, but not all studies.[145]
 Hyperhomocysteinemia in patients with mild hypothyroidism has not been shown to be reversed with thyroxine therapy.